SpiritCroc/carddav-to-yealink-remote/README.md

 # carddav-to-yealink-remote-xml-addressbook

-Convert CardDav contacts to Yealink xml, and serve it as remove phone book.
+Convert CardDav contacts to Yealink xml, and serve it as remote phone book.

 Simple server that can request vcf contacts from a carddav server such as nextcloud, and serve it as xml for usage with Yealink SIP phones.